 Even in situations where in-depth mathematics underpins an approach, it is worth trying to describe through simple assumptions, a way to manage uncertainty over a period of time.
 When the assumptions made can be described as detached and comprehensible entities, it is easy to discuss the uncertainties of the outcome with clarity and science, not mysticism.

-At TietoEVRY Tapio is working with Nordic healthcare customers to utilize cloud technology.
+At TietoEVRY Tapio was working with Nordic healthcare customers to utilize cloud technology.
 Example partner has been Helsinki University Hospital that has implemented one of the world’s biggest data lake implementations with cloud applications together with TietoEVRY.
 Tapio believes that value based healthcare is achieved by embedding technology and data driven research to patient care development.